weilbith/dotfiles/README.md

 passion over many years.
 It got extended continuously with new tools, tool exchanges, setup configuration reworks as well as conceptual reorientations.
 Therefore it is my desire to fix this setup in a replicable manner.
-Having it, I can make any computer become my workhorse.
+Having it, I can make any computer become my Workhorse.
 And it even allows me to synchronize within a herd.
 In fact it is a more powerful [dotfile repository](https://github.com/search?q=dotfiles).